 The good news is that all of these things are fixable.
 It is also entirely possible that your situation is a mixture of both lists.

-There is no need to worry as there is always room for improvement, and those who strive for it are those who typically enjoy the greatest successes in life.
+There is no need to worry as there is always room for improvement, and those who strive for it typically enjoy the greatest successes in life.

 Why Is Communication Far-reaching?